-For the 2019 competition, The Center for the Study of Jewish-Christian-Muslim Relations at Merrimack College, an independent college in the Catholic Augustinian tradition, and the William and Mary Greve Foundation, are partnering with the Religion News Foundation, the educational and charitable arm of the Religion News Association.
+For the 2019 competition, The Center for the Study of Jewish-Christian-Muslim Relations at Merrimack College, an independent college in the Catholic Augustinian tradition, and the William and Mary Greve Foundation, partnered with the Religion News Foundation, the educational and charitable arm of the Religion News Association.

 Criteria for Entry

 Stories or opinion pieces in print, video, audio, and photographic essays, created after December 31, 2016.